yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

 44    }
 ```

-***Notes:***
+!!! note

-Lines 23 and 34: Factory methods that return both the reader and writer and get executed by the import process manager.
+    * Lines 23 and 34: Factory methods that return both the reader and writer and get executed by the import process manager.

 ## Registering Data Importer